 The Dark Side of the "Mouse Hole": The Price of Letting Go

-But experts warn of the long-term consequences of being completely disconnected from the job market and society.
+But experts warn of the long-term consequences of being completely disconnected from the labor market and society.
 Eloise Skinner, a psychotherapist and author, says this can leave young people feeling even more drained in the future.
 When they are ready to “come out of their shell,” they may find themselves in an even worse position than when they started.

 Many young people are feeling exhausted by toxic work cultures and unrealistic expectations (Photo: Getty).

-Zhang Yong, a social worker in Hubei Province, said the “rat man” phenomenon is a clear manifestation of the tendency of young people to withdraw from society.
+Zhang Yong, a social worker in Hubei province, said the “rat man” phenomenon is a clear manifestation of the tendency of young people to withdraw from society.
 “It is like a passive defense mechanism after they have faced too many failures.
 They narrow their relationships and simplify their lives to heal themselves.”

 There is still light at the end of the tunnel: A chance to turn the tide